 Jalsaghar (1959): The Autotragic Life of Biswambhar Roy

 I just coined that word in the headline.
-Doesn't exist in the dictionary.
-Autotragic is a person who is the architect of their own misery — someone who self-destructs.
+It doesn’t exist in the dictionary.
+Autotragic is a person who is the architect of their own misery — someone who actively participates in their own destruction.

 Roy’s Zamindari